 Darla Jackson is the Director of the University of South Dakota McKusick Law Library.
 Prior to joining USD, she served as the Associate Director of the Oklahoma City University Law Library and Director, Certificate in American Law Program.
 Before beginning her career in legal education, she served as a Judge Advocate in the United States Air Force.
 During her service in the Air Force, she was stationed at numerous bases and performed a variety of military justice, international operations, and civil law (government procurement) functions.
 Additionally, she taught at the U.S. Air Force Academy Department of Law.

-US Military Justice, Empirical Legal Research, Legal Research Instruction - US & Foreign Comparative and International Law, International Commercial Arbitration, and International Human Rights, Indigenous Peoples and Native American Law.
+US Military Justice, The Influence of Technology on the Legal Profession, Empirical Legal Research, Legal Research Instruction - US & Foreign Comparative and International Law, International Commercial Arbitration, International Human Rights, Indigenous Peoples and Native American Law.
 She has published on these topics in a variety of journals and publications.

 - BA, American Studies/Secondary Education, Oklahoma Baptist University,